Curved Page Divider

 One of the struggles with this situation is that the relative does not have legal custody.
 This can make getting benefits, enrolling the child in school, authorizing medical care, or getting health insurance difficult.
 For a family in Virginia, this can be even more difficult.
 To register a child in school as a kinship caregiver, the school requires that you have custody or a kinship placement.

-standby guardianship agreement is an exception that can be put into place.
+standby guardianship agreement is an exception that can be established.
 Some situations are military families, families with parents with a severe or terminal illness, or when a power of attorney is sufficient.

 Temporary Guardianship